Persian famine of 1917–1919: Causes and contributing factors

 According to Touraj Atabaki, "successive seasonal droughts caused widespread famine during 1917/1918.
-Requisition and confiscation of foodstuffs by occupying armies to feed their soldiers added to the famine".
+Requisition and confiscation of foodstuffs by occupying armies to feed their soldiers, which added to the famine".
 In The Cambridge History of Iran, it is stated that speculation and hoarding made the situation worse.
 Michael Axworthy believes that the famine was "partly as a result of the dislocation of trade and agricultural production caused by the war".
 Tammy M. Proctor comments that the cause for food shortage was a combination of army requisitioning, war profiteering, hoarding and poor harvests.

 Nikki Keddie and Yann Richard related the famine to almost all of the factors mentioned above.

 Charles P. Melville maintains that the main reason of the famine were the conditions caused by the War.

 Mohammad Gholi Majd, holds the British occupation and its custom and finance regulations accountable for worsening the famine, and Willem Floor suggests James L. Barton's account (occupation by armies, exceptionally light snowfall and disease), joint with hoarding by landowners and lack of purchasing power as other crucial causes of famine.
 According to him, two major grain producing areas, namely Kermanshah–Hamadan and Azarbaijan were the battlefield between the Ottomans and the Russians.

 Rob Johnson blames bad governance and wartime shortages for the famine.